tiagosantos63390/mpdw_project/README.md

 ### 🔹 2.
 Visual Question Answering with LLaVA

-- ⬜ **Set Up LLaVA**
+- ✅ **Set Up LLaVA**
   - Use the API or run locally (GPU ≥ 12 GB).

-- ⬜ **Retrieval-Augmented VQA**
+  - Used: API

-  - ⬜ Encode the visual question (text).
+- **Retrieval-Augmented VQA**
-  - ⬜ Use CLIP to retrieve top-1 frame.
+  - ✅ Encode the visual question (text).
-  - ⬜ Pass frame + question to LLaVA.
+  - ✅ Use CLIP to retrieve top-1 frame.
-  - ⬜ Collect and log the answer.
+  - ✅ Pass frame + question to LLaVA.

-- ⬜ **Evaluate VQA**
+  - ✅ Collect and log the answer.

-  - Prepare 10–20 questions per video.
+- ✅ **Evaluate VQA**
-  - Manual or automatic assessment.
+  - Prepare 1 question per video.

 ---